ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 document.
 It could become an appendix to provide motivation for a protocol standards document.

-This document will probably not deal with use cases from an end-user point of view, but rather on the technology verticals that wish to use RATS concepts (such as EAT) in their deployments.
-However, the end-user use cases for these verticales will be explained.

 End-user use cases that would either directly leverage RATS technology, or would serve to inform technology choices are welcome, however.

 # Terminology          {#Terminology}

-Critical to dealing with and constrasting different technologies is to collect terms with are compatible, to distinguish those terms which are similar but used in different ways.
+Critical to dealing with and contrasting different technologies is to collect terms which are compatible, to distinguish those terms which are similar but used in different ways.

 This section will grow to include forward and external references to terms